Querying your first events

 - The first option is to use the credentials you configured for the loader in the Terraform variables (

-) - The second option is to grant
+databricks_loader_useranddatabricks_loader_password, or alternatively thedatabricks_auth_token) - The second option is to grant

-permissions on the schema to an existing user
+SELECTpermissions on the schema to an existing user

 See the Databricks tutorial for more details on how to connect.
 The documentation on Unity Catalog is also useful.